AlexMercedCoder/tutorialblog/content/blog/jsevents/index.md

 ## What are Events

-Javascript events are a great way controlling "when" certain processes are run.
-The essential workflow of event is the following.
+Javascript events are a great way of controlling "when" certain processes are run.
+The essential workflow of events is the following.

 - a listener is created that takes an event name (ex. "click") and an event handler (a function to be run when the event occurs).

-- something happens that causes and event by that name to be emitted/triggered
+- something happens that causes an event by that name to be emitted/triggered

 - listeners are iterated over and if a listener is attached to an event of the same name, the function is run.

-In this post I want to discuss...
+In this post, I want to discuss...

-- Built in browser event (DOM Events)
+- Built-in browser event (DOM Events)

 - Custom Browser Events

 - Custom Events in Node

-## Built in Browser Events
+## Built-in Browser Events

-There are dozens of built-events that occur when browsing a website; clicks, hovers, etc. Any individual element in the browser can listen for these events.
+There are dozens of built-events that occur when browsing a website; clicks hovers, etc. Any individual element in the browser can listen for these events.
 To do so we have to create a listener to listen to the event.

 ```js
 // Grab first button and save it in a variable